 - Unexplained loss of appetite or weight loss

-While mesothelioma is currently incurable, patients may be given longer survival rates depending on the subtype of cancer, overall health, medical history, gender and more.
+While mesothelioma is currently incurable, patients may be given longer survival rates depending on the mesothelioma cell type, overall health, medical history, gender and other factors.

 Symptoms common in patients with asbestosis include: